ectoplaza/press/index.md

 ## Description

-EctoPlaza is a competitive smash 'em up where you fling, dodge, and ground pound through haunted halls and ghostly friends to achieve victory.
-EctoPlaza's everlasting guests have developed a bad case of cabin fever, rocketing off the walls, into each other, and through priceless furniture.
-Mastering multi-tiered charge fling systems and unique character abilities is the key to sending friends and their ghosts flying.
-Be our ghastly guests and have the time of your afterlife!
+Ectoplaza will be apparating onto the North American Wii U eShop October 27th (Europe to follow soon)!

+Ectoplaza is a breakneck game about irritable ghosts wreaking havoc on haunted hotels, paranormal guests, and each other.

+Join a party of poltergeists as they rampage through underworld-renowned resorts from which they can never escape.
+Monster mash with up to four players and have the time of your afterlife.

 ### Features

-* Multi-Tiered Charge & Fling System
-* Six Playable Characters & Special Abilities
-* 5 Settings & Stage Hazards
-* 15 Different Levels
-* 3 Game Modes
+* Choose from six unhappy haunts, each with their own stats and game-changing special abilities.
+* Master a multi-tiered charge & fling system to unleash quick chomps, trick shots, and devastating ricochets.
+* Smash your way through 5 settings and 15 different levels, each with different stage hazards.
+* Be the last ghost standing in Afterlives, collect the most ectoplasm in Collectoplaza, or score the winning goal in Ghostball.

 ### History

 EctoPlaza was originally pitched and accepted into the 2015 Dare to be Digital game-making competition held by Abertay University.
-Drawing crowds of all ages, EctoPlaza won ProtoPlay's Audience Choice Award and was subsequently picked as an "Official Select" for IndieCade 2015.
-Slated for release on the Wii U 2016, EctoPlaza will be the debut game for Syndicate Atomic.
+EctoPlaza won ProtoPlay's Audience Choice Award, was subsequently picked as an "Official Select" for IndieCade 2015, and was featured at Tokyo Game Show 2016's Indie Games Area.
+EctoPlaza will be the debut game for Syndicate Atomic.

 ## Videos

-EctoPlaza Gameplay Teaser
+Ectoplaza Release Date Trailer

-<iframe width="420" height="315" src="https://www.youtube.com/embed/wN5zOtV3leY" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="315" src="https://www.youtube.com/embed/kWE0Zt_HmEk" frameborder="0" allowfullscreen></iframe>

 Nintendo Spring Partner Preview